-Kasper Holten is Director of Opera at the Royal Opera House Covent Garden.
+Kasper Holten was Director of Opera at the Royal Opera House Covent Garden from 2011 to 2017.

 In his previous eleven years as Artistic Director of the Royal Danish Opera he made audiences laugh, cry and, above all, engage in a series of provocative productions ranging from Ligeti’s Le Grand Macabre to Lerner & Loewe’s My Fair Lady via Verdi’s Don Carlos and Strauss’ Die Frau ohne Schatten.
 Above all his landmark staging of Wagner’s Der Ring des Nibelungen – also known as ‘The Copenhagen Ring’ – has now been internationally acclaimed following its release on DVD followed by his new production of Tannhäuser – both available on Decca.
 His lasting legacy is that he instigated the move to and the opening of the new Copenhagen opera house.